arpitbbhayani/articles/blogs/isolation-forest.md

 ![Decision tree splits for normal points and anomalies](https://user-images.githubusercontent.com/4745789/73243800-804fc000-41ce-11ea-826f-14cbc407af99.png)

 The diagram above shows the number of splits required to isolate a normal point and an anomaly.
 Splits are represented through blue lines which happens at random on a random attribute and it essentially creates the decision tree.
-The number of splits determine the level at which the isolation happened and will be used to generate anomaly score.
+The number of splits determines the level at which the isolation happened and will be used to generate the anomaly score.

-The process is repeated multiple times and level at which isolation happens for a point is noted.
+The process is repeated multiple times and the level at which isolation happens for a point is noted.
 Once all the iterations are over, we generate an anomaly score for each point/instance, which suggests its likeliness to be an anomaly.
 The score is computed as a function of the average level at which the point was isolated.
-The top `m` gathered, on the basis of score, are labeled as anomalies.
+The top `m` gathered, on the basis of the score, are labeled as anomalies.

 ## Construction of decision tree
-The decision tree is constructed by splitting the sub-sample points/instances over a split value such that the instances whose corresponding attribute value is smaller than the split value goes left and the others go right; and the process is continued recursively until the tree is fully constructed.
+The decision tree is constructed by splitting the sub-sample points/instances over a split value such that the instances whose corresponding attribute value is smaller than the split value goes left and the others go right, and the process is continued recursively until the tree is fully constructed.
 The split value is selected at random between the minimum and maximum values of the selected attribute.

 There are two types of node in the decision tree